Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Methodology

-To better capture the interaction between players, we draw an analogy between particle motions and player motions in designing the Latent Geometric Brownian Motion module (LGBM), which frames players as particles to simulate the geometric Brownian motion in latent space.
-LGBM effectively brings its inductive bias into the player's decisions and allows the model to consider the behavior of both players jointly instead of separately.
-Subsequently, the action projection layer (Section \ref{ACT}) utilizes the latent position to predict both the landing and moving positions and the shot type for the next stroke.
-The algorithm is summarized in Algorithm \ref{Algo:overview}.
+Fig. \ref{fig:model} illustrates the RallyNet framework consisting of two components: the Experiential Context Selector (ECS) and the Latent Geometric Brownian Motion (LGBM).
+The ECS component extracts experiences and constructs a latent context space to understand player intent, ensuring the agent's behavior remains consistent during the rally.
+The LGBM component frames players as particles to simulate geometric Brownian motion, effectively capturing interactions between players and allowing joint consideration of their behavior.
 Notably, we designed two processes in the training stage, namely the \textit{target process} and the \textit{player process}.
 The \textit{target process} aims to learn to take actions that conform to the context by giving the correct actions as a target context for training.
 The \textit{player process} utilizes experiences to learn how to select a context that approaches the output of target processes from the context space.
 Both processes share most of the modules, and only the\textit{ player process} is used during inferencing.
+We proceed to present the proposed modules.
+In this paper, for a player $p$, we use $x_{t}^{p}$ to denote the state embedding for the $t$-th step of the rally.
+The state embedding is computed using a state embedding layer that processes the states experienced by the player through a Transformer encoder.
+The resulting embedding is then concatenated with the player embedding to obtain the final state embedding.